Identifying the sources of noise synergy and redundancy in the gene expression of feed-forward loop motif: Results

 We now define \textit{relative synergy noise} as the ratio of synergy noise to the pathway noise,

 Relative synergy noise provides a normalized measure of pathway interaction strength, enabling direct comparison across different types of FFL.
 It highlights the extent to which synergistic or redundant interactions dominate over intrinsic and pathway-specific contributions.
 When both FFL pathways operate independently, the relative synergy noise is zero.
 A positive value indicates a contribution from synergy, while a negative value suggests redundancy relative to the individual contribution to the pathway.
-These scenarios-- positive for C1-FFL and negative for I1-FFL-- are illustrated in Fig.~\ref{f3}c for the integration of the AND pathway.
-The corresponding figure of relative synergy noise for OR pathway integration is given in Fig.~S4.
+These scenarios-- positive for C1-FFL and negative for I1-FFL are illustrated in Fig.~\ref{f3}c for AND regulation.
+A similar pattern holds for C1- and I-FFLs with OR regulation, as shown in Fig.~S4.
+We note that analogous patterns can be observed for other coherent and incoherent FFL types with both type of regulations, indicating that relative synergy noise reflects the underlying network logic regardless of the specific FFL architecture.